karina6188/data-structures-and-algorithms-c-/Challenges/InsertionSort/README.md

 **Pass 3:**

 For the third pass, the current index becomes 2 (number 23) and the temp becomes 42 which is at index position 3.
 The method compares number 23 with 42.
-Since temp value (42) is not smaller than the current value (23), no swap occurs at the third pass either.
+Since temp value (42) is not smaller than the current value (23), no swap occurs at the third pass.

-Array after 3rd pass:
+Array after 2nd pass:

 `
 [4, 8, 23, 42, 16, 15]